Simon-Brandt/ShellArgparser/README.md

 # Define the arguments.
 args=(
-    "var_1:a:var-1:-:-:1:Arguments:one value without default or choice"
-    "var_2:b:var-2:-:-:+:Arguments:at least one value without default or choice" "var_3:c:var-3:-:A,B:+:Arguments:at least one value with choice"
-    "var_4:d:-:A:A,B,C:1:Options:one value with default and choice"
-    "var_5:-:var-5:E:-:1:Options:one value with default"
+    "var_1:a:var-1:-:-:1:Mandatory options:one value without default or choice" "var_2:b:var-2:-:-:+:Mandatory options:at least one value without default or choice" "var_3:c:var-3:-:A,B:+:Mandatory options:at least one value with choice" "var_4:d:-:A:A,B,C:1:Optional options:one value with default and choice" "var_5:-:var-5:E:-:1:Optional options:one value with default"
-    "var_6:f:var-6:false:-:0:Options:no value (flag) with default"
+    "var_6:f:var-6:false:-:0:Optional options:no value (flag) with default"
-    "var_7:g,:var-7:true:-:0:Options:no value (flag) with default" )
+    "var_7:g,:var-7:true:-:0:Optional options:no value (flag) with default"
+)

 source argparser